hongquan/CurliPie/README.rst

     }'| http  --follow --timeout 3600 POST app-staging.dev/api \
     Content-Type:'application/json'

-Initially, I had to to it manually and quickly got tired from it.
+Initially, I had to do conversion manually and quickly got tired from it.
 I tried to find a conversion tool but failed.
 There is an online tool `curl2httpie.online`_, but it failed with above example.
 So I decide to write my own tool.

 I don't bother to help fix the online tool above, because it is written in Go.
 The rich ecosystem of Python, with these built-in libraries, enable me to finish the job fast: